NicholasMoser/GNTool/docs/sequence.md

 ## Expand SEQ

 This will attempt to open the selected SEQ file with [SEQ Kage](https://github.com/mitchellhumphrey/seq-kage/releases).
 SEQ Kage allows you to expand the SEQ file and add more space near the end of the file to add new SEQ bytecode.

+## Dolphin SEQ Listener

+This tool allows you to observe exactly what SEQ commands in which files GNT4 executes while it is playing.
+For more information on how it works, see the accompanying [Dolphin SEQ Listener Documentation](/docs/seq_listener.md).